-If the fingerprints match, then click Yes on the PuTTY message to connect to your Linode and cache that host fingerprint.
+If the fingerprints match, then click Yes on the PuTTY message to connect to your Linode and cache the host fingerprint.

 If the fingerprints do not match, do not connect to the server!
-You won’t receive further warnings unless the key presented to PuTTY changes for some reason; typically, this should only happen if you reinstall the remote server’s operating system.
-If you should receive this warning again from a system you already have the host key cached on, you should not trust the connection and investigate matters further.
+You won’t receive further warnings unless the key presented to PuTTY changes for some reason.
+Typically, this should only happen if you reinstall the remote server’s operating system.
+If you receive this warning again from a system you already have the host key cached on, you should not trust the connection and investigate matters further.

 Port Forwarding (SSH Tunnels) with PuTTY

 SSH tunnels allow you to access network services running on a remote server though a secure channel.
 This is useful in cases where the service you wish to access doesn’t run over SSL, or you do not wish to allow public access to it.
 As an example, you can use tunneling to securely access a MySQL server running on a remote server.